james-jw/xq-promise/README.md

 Also you will notice, only one request is executed at a time.
 The next request must wait for the full response and processing of the first.
 This is a current limitation of BaseX as queries run in a single thread.
 There are several workaround such as splitting up the work via master query for example, but they all require extra effor.

-Luckly, with the introduction of ``xq-promise`` this is no longer the case.
+Luckily, with the introduction of ``xq-promise`` this is no longer the case.
 Lets change the example above to use the newly introduced ``fork-join`` method to speed up this process by splitting the request work into multiple threads before returning to the parent querie's thread.

 Luckily the example above already uses defer and promises so the change is only one line.
 Replace:
 ```xquery